Elisavet235/SushiMan-Website/README.md

 # SushiMan-Website
-A sushi theme website developed with html ans css
+A sushi theme website developed with html and css.
 This is just a frontend project